 - the synthesis and characterisation of functional magnetic resonance probes, developing responsive and targeted paramagnetic contrast agents that provide information on local pH and temperature in deep tissue, using ParaShift Magnetic Resonance Imaging and Spectroscopy (MRI/MRS: with AM Blamire in Newcastle).

-We enjoy fruitful collaborations with academic and industrial research groups in Italy (Turin and Alessandria), France (CISBio Bioassays), Germany (Munich, Munster and Tubingen) and the USA (Baltimore) as well as several leading labs in the UK.
-Within the group, pulsed NMR, luminescence spectroscopy and microscopy, electrospray mass spectrometry, LC and ratiometric methods of analysis are used to define the nature of solution complexation phenomena.
+We enjoy fruitful collaborations with academic and industrial research groups in Italy (Turin and Alessandria), France (CISBio Bioassays) and the USA (Harvard and Baltimore).
+Within the group, pulsed NMR at six field strengths, luminescence spectroscopy and microscopy, electrospray mass spectrometry, HPLC and ratiometric methods of analysis are used to define the nature of solution complexation phenomena.

 Responsive Lanthanide Complexes and Sensors